 Timelines give students a great visual understanding of how events happened over time.
 There's a reason they've been a staple in the classroom for a while.

 But timelines can be a drag.
 They can lead to very one-dimensional, shallow thinking.

 Unless we kick the learning up a notch!

 Google Drawings can be a great medium for creating timelines.
 We can even increase the depth of knowledge and level of thinking in these activities.

 Start with a big, long horizontal line.
 That's your timeline.
 Use lines and text to connect new ideas, and even add images, icons and other illustrations.

-How can students use it to collaborate and think?
+How can students use Google Drawings to collaborate and think?